 In the fall they devour wheelbarrow loads of leaves from the apple and pear trees.
 In late fall we turn our goats into the garden to forage.
 They love turnips.
 First, they eat the greens down, then they nibble the tops of the turnip roots as close to the ground as possible.
 Next, we dig the turnips up and allow the goats to finish them off.

 Goats love evergreens.
 If you trim your cedar trees or have holiday trees to get rid of, offer the trimmings or the trees to your goats.
 Ours love stripping the bark off pine logs as well.
+We feed them any downed evergreen trees.

 Some farmers feed their goats only hay (Orchard grass, Timothy grass, grass from your own fields are all great for hay).